nagi49000/llm-play/services/model-cpu/README.md

 ```
 and swagger docs should be available at `http://localhost:26780/docs`

 The LLM is baked into the docker image.
-The params for the LLM that is downloaded and baked in are specified in [this yaml file](src/model_cpu/llm-pipeline.yaml)
+The params for the LLM that is downloaded and baked in are specified in [this yaml file](src/model_cpu/llm-pipeline.yaml).

+After build, the image should be self-contained (i.e. will not need to download further LLM files or packages) and only need CPU for inference.